 Placing Wall Panels

-Space the Z-Clips: Measure the Z-clip spacing to align with the panel’s width, leaving approximately one inch on each side.
-Keep the Z-clips near the panel’s edges for proper corner alignment.
+Prepare Z clips.
+Uncover the adhesive on the back of the four Z clips.
+Set a Z clip into each cleat.
+Four Z clips in total.
+Measure the Z clip spacing to align with the panel's width, leaving approximately 1 inch on each side.
+Keep the Z clips near the panel's edge for proper corner alignment.

-Panel Placement: Now it’s time to place the panel.
+Now it's time to place the panel.
 Ensure the panel is level, then firmly press it against the adhesive.
-Remove Panel: Lift to remove the panel with the Z-clip now adhered.
-If any Z-clips did not stick, carefully set back in place and press more firmly.
+Lift to remove the panel with the Z clip now adhered.
+If any Z clips did not stick, carefully set it back in place and press more firmly.
+Secure each Z clip to the panel using the short screws provided.

 Ceiling Installation

-Once both walls are complete it’s time to start the ceiling installation.
+Once both walls are complete, it's time to start the ceiling installation.
 Start in the middle of the screen to determine where to install the panels.
 This helps get equal spacing at each end.
-Orient the cleat with the grooved edge against the ceiling and toward the screen, with the opening for the z-clips facing away from the screen.
-The first row of cleats should be installed 2 - 3in from the starter panel edge and 1 - 2 in from the wall.
+Orient the cleat with the hold section against the ceiling and toward the screen with the opening for the Z clips facing away from the screen.
+Begin the first row of cleats 2 to 3 inches from the starter panel edge and 1 to 2 inches from the wall.
+Using the same method to install as you did with the wall panels, install the ceiling panels starting at the screen and working away from it.

-We want to see your new golf setup!
-Go to www.carlofet.com/share-with-us to send us pics, videos, or reviews of your brag-worthy setup!
+Before you call it a day, do one final check to make sure there's even spacing between every panel.
+You're now ready to begin using your new built-in golf enclosure.
+If you have any questions or feedback, feel free to shoot us an email, give us a call, or contact us on our website.
+We want to see your new golf setup.
+Go to www.carlofet.com/share to send us pics, videos, or reviews of your brag-worthy setup.
 Be sure to subscribe to our channel for more videos on building, using, and enhancing your own golf simulator.